-This event is part of Is there space for empathy? – an exhibition by Finnish artist Enni-Kukka Tuomala, which examines what empathy means in 2021, in a post-Brexit, post-Covid, post-colonial Britain.
+This event is part of Is there space for empathy? – an exhibition by Finnish artist Enni-Kukka Tuomala, which examined what empathy meant in 2021, in a post-Brexit, post-Covid, post-colonial Britain.
 Tuomala looks at what role empathy can play in helping us re-enter public life and re-discover physical closeness with each other once again.
-Her installation makes empathy – an often abstract and intangible feeling – into a physical and tangible form we can see, feel and enter.
+Her installation made empathy – an often abstract and intangible feeling – into a physical and tangible form we can see, feel and enter.

 Nunnery Gallery has step-free access throughout from street level, including to the accessible toilet, and is service animal friendly.
 This venue does not have a hearing loop system.

 Accessible parking is not available on-site but blue badge parking can be found 500m away on Fairfield Road.

 If you have any questions regarding accessibility at this venue or event, would like to make us aware of any access requirements that you have in advance of visiting, or would like this information in an alternate format including Easy Read, please email firstname.lastname@example.org or call 020 8980 7774 (Ext.
 3)